yosemitebandit/vebsite/content/notes/ph-probes.md

 ### [PDF from Emerson](http://www2.emersonprocess.com/siteadmincenter/PM%20Rosemount%20Analytical%20Documents/Liq_ADS_43-002.pdf)

+* double / triple junctions and gelled reference solutions are attempts to prevent poisoning
 * cleaning solutions may enter the reference liquid junction.. they'll persist until they diffuse out -- a new "hydrolysis reference junction" (called TUpH by Emerson) has smaller pores and may prevent fouling
 * some sensors can sound an alarm if the reference impedance grows too large (indicating something has fouled that component and cleaning is needed)
+* online ultrasonic cleaning ineffective, jet sprays found to be better
+* ideal slope is -59.16mV/pH unit, but in practice a new electrode may be -57 - -58mV/pH unit --
+calibrating and getting this slope shows the age of the probe, the zero value shows the degree of reference poisoning that has occurred

 ### [Mettler Toledo on glass junctions](http://www.mt.com/us/en/home/perm-lp/product-organizations/pro/ph-probe-selection.html)